dewiz-xyz/rome-dao/README.md

 Now you can start to borrow and pay back the DAO.

-For more details how to operate the protocol, please visit the project [Understanding Maker DAO VAT Smart Contract] ("https://github.com/dewiz-xyz/makerdao-vat-smartcontract-docs")
+For more details how to operate the protocol, please visit the project [Understanding Maker DAO VAT Smart Contract]("https://github.com/dewiz-xyz/makerdao-vat-smartcontract-docs")